smitchell556/smitchell556.github.io/_sources/index.rst.txt

 July 2012 - June 2013

-* Assisted senior scientists with research experiments on nuclear pore proteins and their configuration during mitosis
+* Assisted senior scientists with research experiments on nuclear pore proteins and their configuration during mitosis using western blotting, immunoprecipitations, immunofluorescence, and cell culture.

-   Techniques used:

-   * Western blotting
-   * Immunoprecipitation
-   * Immunofluorescence
-   * Cell culture

 *****************